apache/directory-studio/README.md

     cd dist
     ./dist.sh

 Afterwards all distribution packages are located in `target`.

+#### Call the vode

 Upload `target/$VERSION` to people.apache.org and start the vote.

+#### Publish

 After successful vote the content of `target` can be committed as-is to https://dist.apache.org/repos/dist/release/directory/studio.

 tbc.